JablonskaAleksandra/Currency-converter/README.md

 # About

 I recently joined a frontend developer course.
-This simple page allows you to convert any amount in the currency of your choice in the form (euros, pounds or Swiss francs) to an amount in Polish currency.
+This simple page allows you to convert any amount in the currency of your choice in the form (euros, pounds, dolars or Swiss francs) to an amount in Polish currency.

 ## 🌟 Demo